KieranBest/Final-Year-Project/Documentation.md

 #### Business Evaluation

 If this project was to be developed further and completed the necessary requirements and perhaps my suggested requirements then I feel this could become a marketable product similar to that of 'Synthesia' or 'P.I.A.N.O.'.
 However this product I feel would be better suited to school's for teaching music, it could be developed further to suit that demographic with features that would make the product more inclusive and better suited to a classroom environment.
 The age range this product could be suited to, could be deterministic and be developed further to suit different age ranges.
-A younger version perhaps for children ranged 4-11 could be filled with animated characters and bright colours, whereas a product suited for young adults ranged 12-18 could be much more simplistic in its design but still hold many of the same features outlined [below](#further-work).
+A younger version perhaps for children ranged 4-11 could be filled with animated characters and bright colours, whereas a product suited for young adults ranged 12-18 could be much more simplistic in its visual design but still hold many of the same features outlined [below](#further-work).

 #### Technical Evaluation

 This project used a variety of technologies, all of which I deem appropriate for this project.
 The bulk of the project is written in JavaScript due to the nature of the project being dependant on MIDI input, which is enabled on particular browsers making it accessible for users that may not be technologically minded, therefore making it a web application seemed like the most logical step.
 Within the project are certain libraries and functions such as oscillators, "requestAnimationFrame()" and 'chart.js'.
 An oscillator is the way sound is produced based on the value given for the frequency which is generated upon a note pressed.
-While this is perfectly fine for a prototype, if the project was to be developed further and marketed as a business idea, this would need to be adapted so that the sound produced is a actual piano key sound as opposed to a generated sound based on frequency. "requestAnimationFrame()" is the animation within the staff, this function is called repeatedly in order to make the required notes move across the staff in a smooth manner.
+While this is perfectly fine for a prototype, if the project was to be developed further and marketed as a business idea, this would need to be adapted so that the sound produced is an actual piano key sound as opposed to a generated sound based on frequency. "requestAnimationFrame()" is the animation within the staff, this function is called repeatedly in order to make the required notes move across the staff in a smooth manner.
 To use this, I created a class that contains how each moving note will function, whether it be a single note, or a chord.
 Each class works independently and this then does affect different screen resolutions.
 To develop this further, this would need to be altered to enable the animation to work correctly off time stamps and use states to understand what is to individual notes/chords and to easily adapt what is happening between frames. 'chart.js' is a library that is used to create the visual representation of users progression.
 It is an excellent tool that can be used to create a variety of visual representations of data.
 Even though I did not get to implement the extra changes that my stakeholder required, I feel it is an excellent library to use for the purposes required.

 #### Process Evaluation

+The process used to create this project was the agile methodology, and while this was the correct method to use because of the consistent level of feedback, my organisation with it perhaps could've been improved.
+Whilst I have mentioned before that had I structured this project better in terms of content management it would have run smoother, but I also think more demonstrations to the stakeholder would've been very beneficial.
+Whilst having them at the end of the milestone did have its advantages, having them perhaps 1 or 2 times within the milestone could've proven a great benefit.
+This could have led me to not spend so much time creating levels and focus on more relevant features for a protoype application.

 #### Further Work